Eleanor Day is represented by Borelli’s Chestnut Hill Gallery in Philadelphia.

-Much of her artistic education came as a result of her hunger for viewing the work of her favorite painters, such as Munch, Klimt, and the Pre Raphaelites, in subsequent travel to Europe, where she also came to experience the breathtaking beauty of cathedrals and all of their treasures.
-Her love of stained glass and the the mystical aspects of religious painting and iconography has continued to influence her work over the years.
+Eleanor Day is an artist who is mostly self-taught after her initial instruction at an arts based high school, followed by four years at the Pennsylvania Academy of Fine Arts.
+Much of her education came as a result of her hunger for viewing her favorite painters’ work, from Munch, Klimt, and the Pre-Raphaelites, to Renaissance masters such as Caravaggio.
+Her early travels gave her the experience of European cathedrals and the breathtaking beauty of their treasures.
+Her love of stained glass and the mystical aspects of religious painting and iconography has continued to influence her work over the years.